 One problem with hiring a bike in Amsterdam is finding your way about.
 Reading a map while cycling is impossible so you’ll soon find yourself stopping every few blocks to work out where you are.
 On the plus side many of your stops will be next to beautiful canals with cute bridges and gently rustling trees, plus of course the sight of hundreds of people on bikes!
 One great destination to head towards is the Amsterdam History Museum.
 If you want to learn the history of this amazing city it really is a must.
 Everything from it’s initial roots in the early 12th century right up to modern day, with artefacts, paintings and often amusing descriptions depicting life over the centuries.
 While the entry fee of 10 Euros is fairly expensive it’s well worth visiting and is much larger than you’ll first think.
 You can also get an audio tour headset for an extra 4 Euros if you really want to immerse yourself in the history of Amsterdam.

 There are many canal tours in Amsterdam, usually around 30 Euros a ticket.
 You can hop on and off whenever it stops and you’ll get to see the city from a whole new perspective.
 The pace is slow so you’ll need to factor in the time it’ll take to get from one location to another, but you’ll have the advantage of a relaxing sit with great views all the while.
+For more things to do in Amsterdam I can recommend checking out Time Out’s “What to see in Amsterdam” which has a great list of the latest events and tourist attractions.

 One thing Amsterdam does very well is drink.
 The dutch produce some truly world class beers (usually Pilsner) and in Amsterdam they have some world class pubs too.
 They also have some of the smallest pubs you’ll find in any city!
 Down the cobbled streets in the centre of town you’ll often find them next door to each other, with maybe 15 to 20 stools and ornate Olde Tavern decor.
 Every pub should look like the pubs in Amsterdam.
 Everyone of which looks inviting, cosy, friendly and full of character.
 Stop at a pub or two and people watch for a while.
 It’s a tourist attraction in itself.
 Visit during summer for blue skies and outdoor seating or visit during Autumn and watch the colourful yellow leaves fall from the trees while sipping a Grolsh or two.